Privacy Policy: How Your Data Is Collected, Used, and Protected

 • Stripe or PayPal for payment processing

-Legal obligations create another category of disclosure.
-Companies may share data with law enforcement agencies during valid investigations, court orders, or fraud inquiries.
+Legal obligations create a separate category of disclosure entirely.
+Companies may share data with law enforcement when there’s a valid investigation, court order, or fraud inquiry — not as a matter of choice, but as a legal requirement.

 7. Your Rights as a U.S. User

-Depending on your state, privacy rights may include:
+Depending on your location, your rights might include:

-The appeals process matters too.
-If a deletion request gets denied because of legal retention obligations or fraud prevention requirements, companies generally explain the reasoning in writing.
+If a deletion request gets denied because of legal retention requirements or fraud prevention obligations, companies are generally supposed to tell you why in writing.

 8. Cookies, Tracking Technologies, and Online Advertising

-Organizations such as the Digital Advertising Alliance (DAA) and Network Advertising Initiative (NAI) offer opt-out systems for targeted advertising networks.
-Browser privacy settings also help limit cross-device tracking and behavioral advertising collection.
+The Digital Advertising Alliance (DAA) and Network Advertising Initiative (NAI) both offer opt-out mechanisms for targeted advertising, though using them takes some effort to find.
+Browser privacy settings can also limit certain forms of cross-device tracking and behavioral data collection.

 • Google Ads